 If you look for pet relocation on the Internet, zillions of companies will pop up offering relocation services to places all over the world.
+Each provider offer different services.
 What they usually offer is collecting the paperwork (but you still need to go to the vet yourself) and then picking up the pets.
-If you decided to bring your dogs as excess baggage, you might not need a pet relocation service.
-They usually do not have representatives at all destinations – in case there is a problem – and you do not really need help at your departure terminal.
+While some companies handle all process including flight reservation, crates, veterinary services, to pet delivery.

 Some of those companies do have either representatives at major airports at the destination or work together with a local company, but some just leave you alone.
 Check and get written confirmation about this issue.
 The English skills of Thai officers vary from non-existent to fluent, but guess which one you get if you have a problem, Murphy?

-If you hire a moving company, they may offer your pet relocation as well.
+If you hire a moving company, they may offer your pet relocation as well for extra convenience.
 For some, it is just some additional income and they will work together with specialists and for sure will insist on cargo transport.
 Check their record and get some information about their competence and experience.
-As convenient as it may sound, it can be much more expensive at the end.

 Pet Relocation Reports